|

 cheerleader and Prom Queen.
 As one might gather, Victoria was

 comfortable in the limelight.
-She was a people
+She was born to be

 |